Building Your Website is Killing Your Business

 How Do I Stay Ahead?

 Once you have an understanding that there is always work left to do, start figuring out what the next steps are.
 In this case, now that you have a new website you need to start thinking how you can get potential customers there.
 Are you going to promote your new website on Social Media?
 Perhaps you will list it in Chamber Directories or go out and tell people about it through networking, or maybe you’ll create a Pay Per Click campaign on Google.
 Whatever you are considering, MAKE A PLAN.
 Do not try a little bit of everything and hope something works.
 Do not sign up for every marketing thing presented to you.
+That will destroy your digital marketing budget.
 Do your homework, find out what works in your industry, and make a plan that hits your goals.

 If you don’t have time to grow your website or traffic after you build it, don’t sit back.
 Remember, complacency is your enemy and your competition’s friend.
-There are plenty of local marketing companies that can help you.
+There are plenty of local marketing companies with varying marketing services that can help you.
 We especially love talking to businesses about their goals and then building plans to help the business achieve them.
 Hopefully you have found this article helpful.
 I’d love to hear your thoughts in the comments below.